 While most turquoise is blue, colors can range from nearly white to some very vivid shades of yellow-green, depending on the location where the turquoise was formed.
-Some turquoise stones also show a fine web of thin lines of the original matrix within the stone.
-This type of turquoise is called "spider webbed."
+Some turquoise stones have a fine web of thin lines of the original matrix within the stone.
+This type of turquoise is called "spider-webbed."

 The minerals that may turn turquoise different colors can also change its hardness and quality.
-Therefore, some of the more collectible and expensive stones will be very pale blue or deep green, rather than the more common blue.
+Therefore, some of the more collectible and expensive stones are very pale blue or deep green, rather than the more common blue.

 The grade of the turquoise you purchase indicates its quality.
 The highest quality stones usually come from specific locations, and they're generally given a grade of AA, AAA, or AAAA.